 Due to subjectivity and varied expertise of labelers and wide ranging levels of images' difficulty, there were some disagreements among annotators.
-Instead of employing the disambiguation methods with convex optimization (Cour et al, 2011; Zhang and Yu, 2015) to get rid of noisy labels, we chose a parametric model, the Expectation Maximization (EM) framework, to iteratively optimize and assess the target parameters of each labeler's reliability.
+Instead of employing the disambiguation methods with convex optimization (Cour et al. 2011; Zhang and Yu 2015) to get rid of noisy labels, we chose a parametric model, the Expectation Maximization by which images can be randomly and equally assigned to each labeler.
+After label reliability selection, a 6-dimensional distribution ground truth is attached to each sample